 Other developments and experiments with tanpuras have taken place.
 The Australian Jon Barlow developed a tanpura that has aimed to streamline the total shape of the traditional tanpura.
-He does this by using the total instrument as the sound box itself, therefore doing away with the necessity of having a bulky and delicate gourd.
-At the same time he designed a system whereby the strings keep their full length, which gives a better quality sound.
-The total length of the tanpura is shorter than the traditional designed instrument.
+He does this by using the total instrument as the soundbox itself, therefore doing away with the necessity of having a bulky and delicate gourd.
+At the same time, he designed a system whereby the strings keep their full length, which gives a better quality sound.
+The total length of the tanpura is shorter than the traditionally designed instrument.

-One uncommon type of tanpura I came across has two gourds, two bridges and some sympathetic strings, all for the purpose of enhancing the volume, resonation and general sound.
-In theory, not a bad idea.
-In practice, no real improvement on the traditional style tanpura.
-The same applies to the double necked tanpura.
+One uncommon type of tanpura I came across, the kinnara, (see photos).
+It has two gourds, two bridges and some sympathetic strings, all for the purpose of enhancing the volume, resonation and general sound.
+The same applies to the double-necked tanpura.

 There are many variations of tanpuras to be found.
 If you know of more, please send photos and information and I can add it to this website.